Best Driver For A Slice In 2023 – With Expert Reviews

 • The amount of offset on the club can be a difficult adjustment

-This driver pulls out all the stops, and because of that it might be a bit TOO much for some slicers, but perfect for somebody who wants all the help they can get.
-One potential drawback is that its less common to see a lot of visible offset on a driver, and this could create a very “weird” look at setup for somebody who has been playing for many, many years.
+This anti slice driver pulls out all the stops, and because of that it might be a bit TOO much for some slicers, but perfect for somebody who wants all the help they can get.

 Functionally, however, it goes a long way towards getting a ball to start left and stay left without changing a golf swing too much, and that is exactly who this club is made for.